-Municipality of Rotterdam Completion: 2016–
+Municipality of Rotterdam Completion: 2016–ongoing

 Rotterdam, Europe’s largest port, asked Mijksenaar for advice on improving the readability of its city centre.
 The city has a characteristically innovative and modern identity.
 A large section of the city centre was built after the Second World War and as a result, many visitors say Rotterdam feels unlike the cities they are accustomed to.